A tale of two cities’ housing crises: Dublin and Berlin | DW | 04.07.2019

 During the financial crisis a decade ago, Ireland's property bubble burst, plunging the country into a deep recession.
 One of the curious consequences was that housebuilding came practically to a halt in the country.
 Bissett says that the building of social housing by the state, already in decline by that stage, was particularly hard hit.

-"We stopped building public housing to any degree and have moved to a market model and commodified model of housing," he says.
+"We stopped building public housing to any degree and have moved to a market, commodified model of housing," he says.

 He believes the state has sufficient land to engage in mass public housing building, and could fund construction through both state resources and lenders such as the European Investment Bank.